craigsdennis/fauxto-booth/truth-window/booth-pages.md

 ## What I Delivered (update)
 - Added client-side slideshow state that advances through the Fauxtos array automatically every five seconds when at least two renders exist.
 - Featured the active Fauxto in a prominent carousel block above the gallery with progress text so hosts can rely on the automatic loop for signage or displays.

+## Additional User Request (verbatim)
+Okay we had a bit of a restructure.
+Instead of fauxtos being on the state object only the latestFauxtos will be there.
+You can still loop through them on a slideshow.
+There is also a fauxtoCount on the state which will be the total for the booth. ...
+On the booth agent there is now a displayStatus I'd like to show so people can see what is happening.

+## What I Delivered (update)
+- Pointed the host UI at `state.latestFauxtos` for both the slideshow and gallery, while keeping the counters wired to the new `fauxtoCount` total and showing how many renders exist overall.
+- Added a status line under the booth stats that surfaces the agent's `displayStatus` so hosts can relay what's happening at a glance.

+## Additional User Request (verbatim)
+Let's get all the state setting off the state object in the onStateUpdate.
+Do not break it out into setBoothState.
+Set properties on the page from the agent state in the onStateUpdate method only.

+## What I Delivered (update)
+- Replaced the single `boothState` blob with targeted React state slices (background info, counts, latest Fauxtos, etc.) and now update each from `onStateUpdate`, matching the new guidance.
+- Removed lingering dependencies on the raw state object so future data shape tweaks don't ripple through the UI logic.